mwadman/mwadman.github.io/_posts/2018-11-18-OpenStack-Lab-Network-Switch-Base.markdown

 * Configuring NTP
 * Configuring Authentication

-The first one is definitely a new one for network devices as most network operating systems wouldn't allow for any packages to be installed, but as the switch is a linux device I'm going to install some packages that I like.
+The first one is definitely a new one for network devices as most network operating systems wouldn't allow for any packages to be installed, but as the switch is a Linux device I'm going to install some packages that I like.

 ## Ansible Playbook